kazurayam/KS_Fake_KeywordLogger_Integrates_ExtentReports/docs/index.md

             logger.info(message);      // into the LogViewer
             xmlKeywordLogger.logInfo(this, message, attributes); // into the execution0.log file
-            println "[fake KeywordLogger#logInfo] ${message}"    // into the console ReportBuilderKzImpl.getInstance().logInfo(message)   // into the Extent Reports
+            println "[fake KeywordLogger#logInfo] ${message}"    // into the console ReportBuilder.getDefaultInstance().logInfo(message)   // into the Extent Reports
         }

 Simple, isn’t it?